haukened/rr-dns/internal/dns/domain/README.md

 - Response must conform to RFC 1035 structure
 - All ResourceRecord entries must be valid
 - RCode must be one of the supported values listed above
-- ID should match the corresponding DNSQuery ID
+- ID should match the corresponding Question ID

 **Example:**